Studying Ionospheric Phase Structure Functions Using Wide-Band uGMRT (Band-4) Interferometric Data: Results: Ionospheric Phase Structure Function

 where \( r_{\rm diff} \) denotes the \emph{diffractive scale}, the spatial separation at which the phase variance reaches \(1~\mathrm{rad}^2\), and \( \beta = 5/3 \) corresponds to pure Kolmogorov turbulence \citep{Narayan92}.
 This scale encapsulates the strength of the turbulence: smaller values of \( r_{\rm diff} \) indicate stronger phase fluctuations over smaller spatial separations.

-To estimate the structure function using uGMRT B4 data, we compute the variance of the differences in Total Electron Content (TEC) for each baseline, as shown in Figure \ref{fig:dtec_base}.
-We notice due to the large-scale structure of the ionosphere, such as Travelling Ionospheric Disturbances (TIDs), the average differential TEC ($\delta {\rm TEC}$) between two antenna is not zero.
-We convert the slant TEC (measured along the line of sight) into vertical TEC by correcting for the angle of observation \citep{Helmboldt12, Banerjee25}.
-We assume the ionosphere is a single thin layer with the peak height is predicted by the IRI model (\url {https://www.ionolab.org/iriplasonline/}) during the time of our observation.
-We then convert the vertical differential TEC into phase delay at 600 MHz, using Equation \eqref{eq:phasedelay}, to compare with other experiments.

-During our observation, we track a bright radio source 3C48, which effectively means observing the ionosphere across a projected path of about 300 km (assuming the thin layer of ionosphere is at an average height of $\sim$ 300 km).
-At the same time, the ionosphere itself is moving — for example, Travelling Ionospheric Disturbances (TIDs) can move at several hundred kilometres per hour.
-This movement increases the area we sample, although in some cases the movement direction of the ionosphere and the source can align.

-Because of the long observation time and movement, we collect enough independent measurements of the ionosphere to assume that statistical averages (ergodic theorem) apply.
+Differential phases from Section~\ref{sec:observation} yield slant-path $\delta$TEC, which is subsequently converted to vertical TEC (vTEC) with a thin-layer approximation at peak height of $\sim 300$ km using IRI model\footnote{\url{https://www.ionolab.org/iriplasonline/}} \citep{Helmboldt12,Banerjee25}.
+The vTEC values (Figure~\ref{fig:dtec_base}) are then converted back to phase delays using the representative sub-band frequency (e.g., at 600 MHz in Figure~\ref{fig:strf1d}) through Equation \eqref{eq:phasedelay} for phase structure function analysis.

+The extended 10-hour observation, combined with ionospheric motion relative to the array, provides sufficient independent samples to invoke the ergodic theorem for statistical averaging.
 Figure \ref{fig:strf1d} also shows an example of the spatial un-binned phase structure function for a typical Band-4 uGMRT night-time observation.

 The structure function displays a clear power-law trend across a broad range of baseline lengths, from roughly 100 meters up to 25 kilometres.
 There is no sign of it flattening out at the longest baselines (around 20 km), which would typically suggest the outer scale of turbulence - where the structure function is anticipated to stop increasing and become constant.
 To determine the outer scale of turbulence more definitively, we would need to include much longer baselines \citep{Mevius16}, which we currently don't have access to.
-There is ongoing effort to extend uGMRT baselines upto 100 km \citep{Patra13}, this can enhance the angular resolution of the GMRT by a factor of 5 and also help us to determine the outer scale of turbulence.
+There is ongoing effort to extend uGMRT baselines upto 100 km \citep{Patra13}, this can enhance the angular resolution of the uGMRT by a factor of 5 and also help us to determine the outer scale of turbulence.
+At short baselines ($<100$~m), the structure function can flatten.
+This effect, observed in LOFAR's 29-night 3C196 study \citep{Mevius16}, arises from a noise floor.
+We observe no flattening for baselines $>100$~m.